joelchan/notes/content/It takes too much work to create structure.md

 -   This occurs again when trying to retrieve past thoughts through search or block references.

 For some experts, the primary concern is speed.
 As described in [[C- Synthesis is hard to do with people who don’t share context with you]], experts prefer to work on their own or with people who already share context **because** their ability to move fast depends on omitting the basics.

+Programmable notes, as described by [[P- Maggie Appleton]], [[P- Gordon Brander]], and myself in [[I- A DSL for a discourse graph with information entry, visualization, and retrieval]], can enable people to create structure in bulk in hindsight, and create logical rules for structure from present inputs.